ollama/ollama/docs/ollama.md

 ## Installation

-We took parts from the page when we wrote part of this guide https://rentry.org/llama-cpp-conversions#setup
+When we wrote part of this guide we merely took from the page below https://rentry.org/llama-cpp-conversions#setup

 ### 1. Build llama.cpp